motion/orbit/notes/next.md

 umed:

+- umbrella: Search
+  - fix measurement bugs in search results list
+  - search performance
+  - hide empty sections if there are no groups
+  - make "all period" never group -- just fills in just all most accurate items that _are not_ already shown above
+  - the highlighting of NLP terms broke somewhere, check SearchInput and HighlightedTextArea and see where its breaking
+- people syncers: if slack is added, use that as source of truth and only add other people "on top"
+  - add an option to set "source of truth" setting in settings panes
+- github view: fix not showing comments content
+- github view: fix can't select text with mouse
 - window resize with re-resizable needs work
 - Team account management and onboarding flow
 - Search performance / groups